apache/incubator-devlake-website/docs/DeveloperManuals/PluginImplementation.md

 ## How do Singer-spec plugins work?

-These plugins share a lot in common with [conventional plugins](#how-do-conventional-plugins-work), except the collector stage is eliminated.
+These plugins share a lot in common with [conventional plugins](#how-do-conventional-plugins-work), except the collector stage uses the `Tap` abstraction.
 You will additionally need to configure JSON files for the [singer-tap] that you are intending to use.
 These configuration files will tell the tap what APIs are available and what schema of data is expected to be returned by each of them.

 ## A step-by-step guide towards your first Singer-spec plugin